These Are All of the "Words of the Year" From 1990 to Today

 2004: red/blue/purple states

 Political divisions in America are represented by two varying colors, which is why "red/blue/purple states" was the popular term in 2004 to identify which areas leaned a certain way.
-American Dialect Society explains that "red favor[s] conservative Republicans and blue favor[s] liberal Democrats," while those who are undecided are considered "purple states in the political map of the United States."
+The American Dialect Society explains that "red favor[s] conservative Republicans and blue favor[s] liberal Democrats," while those who are undecided are considered purple.
+Americans are much more used to hearing these terms today.

-There's the truth and then there's "truthiness," which "refers to the quality of seeming to be true but not necessarily or actually true according to known facts," according to Merriam-Webster.
-The American Dialect Society chose "truthiness" as their word of the year in 2005 after it was popularized by Stephen Colbert and The Colbert Report, which launched that year.
+There's the truth and then there's "truthiness," which is a term that "refers to the quality of seeming to be true but not necessarily or actually true according to known facts," according to Merriam-Webster.
+The American Dialect Society chose "truthiness" as their word of the year in 2005 after it was popularized by Stephen Colbert and his right-wing parody show The Colbert Report, which launched that year.

 Pluto has gone through a wild ride over the years in terms of classification.
 Once considered a planet, it was demoted when it no longer met the necessary criteria (something that is still being debated).
 And in 2006, the term "plutoed" was the word to use if you wanted to make a comparison between the spacial body and something else that had lost status or wasn't being valued.
 Poor Pluto.